mattbierbaum/hey.runat.me/docs/blog/beerpong.md

 where y is up, gravity is down and **there is no air resistance**.
 I feel like I have to bring up this point unncessarily early.
 I do physics, not real things.
 Air resistance would make this real.
 Real hard.
-So it's gone, like my respect for Halle Berry after Catwoman.
+So it's gone, like my hopes of growing up to be an astronaut.
 So, when you throw a ball, you can determine at any time where it is, where it's going and which dreams it's left behind along the way.
 This is going to be useful to us later, so don't forget it.